Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 Pizza Dough Water Volume

-The volume will measure the amount of water we are going to introduce to our dough.
+The volume will measure the amount of water we will introduce to our dough.
 Depending on how much water you add, there will be a direct effect on the result of your crust.

 This water content is known as hydration.

-To find which is the best water for pizza dough, you must determine what the correct amount for your taste is.
+To find which is the best water for pizza dough, you must determine what the correct amount for your taste.

 We give you some parameters, but maybe you don’t like the results.
 You can quickly go up or down on these numbers to reach your own.